webandras/php-md/README.md

 The **force** option is useful when you want to re-generate all post html files (after a template change, for example).

+_Note: Unfortunately, the generation of only modified posts won't work on Netlify.
+Your commit trigger (webhook from GitHub) the deployment, the buildbot will checkout your target branch, your files are copied into the container (which will be destroyed after the build process ends), so the file modification time will change.
+Moreover, it won't update the "buildtime.txt" file with the latest build time.
+Nevertheless, it works locally on your computer._

 ## Config